-(a) there is no further loss of extent of natural inland wetlands and coastal wetlands, their values are protected, and their restoration is promoted.
+(a) there is no further loss of extent of natural intend wettands and exastal wetlands, their values are protected, and their restoration is promoted.

-How does GWRC decide on a wetland and when the concept of restoration is feasible.
-How does GWRC identify wetlands and determine the actions to protect or restore.
-Previous statements relating to perceived wetlands and the concept of restoration of the Mangaroa Peatlands, the community need to be engaged, if in fact it can still be classified as a wetland.
+When it comes to GWRC making statements relating to wetlands and the concept of restoration, the Mangaroa Peatlands community have every reason to be sceptical.
 The document implies that natural wetlands in the region are shrinking when in fact they have been expanding which poses the question "loss since when?"
 GWRC have a past track record of taking punitive action against both members of the community and the Upper Hutt City Council.
 Their actions have been referred to as draconian by the Environment Court and their ill-considered case has cost the ratepayers of the Wellington Region in excess of one million dollars.